-COLORECTAL CANCER is the second most common cancer among American Indians (following lung cancer), and it is the second leading cause of cancer death.
+Colorectal cancer is the second most common cancer among American Indian and Alaska Native people (following lung cancer), and is the second leading cause of cancer death.
 There are usually no symptoms of colorectal cancer until it’s too late.
-Screening saves lives by finding and removing polyps (small balloons in the colon) before they can turn into cancer.
+Getting screened saves lives by detecting polyps (small balloons in the colon) early, before they can turn into cancer.

-Screening is the most effective way to prevent colorectal cancer.
+Screening is the most effective way to prevent colorectal cancer by helping detect it in its early stages.
 There is more than one way to get screened.
-Learn more about screening options:
+Learn about the options:

 Colorectal Cancer Screening Saves Lives (CDC) -- see page 5 for information on screening options

-Native People's Wellness: CRC Prevention, Detection and Care -- see page 6-7 for information on screening options
+Native People's Wellness: CRC Prevention, Detection and Care -- see pages 6 and 7 for information on screening options